 '''

-Console.WriteLine(odd);
+print(odd)

-if (Number < 0)
+if Number < 0:

-{

-odd = odd - 2;
+odd = odd - 2

-}

-else

-{
+else:

-odd = odd + 2;
+odd = odd + 2

-}

 '''

 This response meets the criteria for all four mark points.
-The code has not been indented but this is ignored when using C#, as long as the braces are included, so it does not prevent the awarding of full marks.
-The case of number is also incorrect but case is ignored in responses to programming questions as the quality of a student's handwriting may not make it obvious which case has been used.
+The case of number is incorrect but case is ignored in responses to programming questions as the quality of a student's handwriting may not make it obvious which case has been used.

-Write a C# program that calculates an estimate of the braking distance in metres for a new model of go-kart that is travelling between 10 and 50 kilometres per hour (kph).
+Write a Python program that calculates an estimate of the braking distance in metres for a new model of go-kart that is travelling between 10 and 50 kilometres per hour (kph).